-Another point to note, a small gap when you exhale does not affect the effectiveness of protection, and the leak can be beneficial because it have to release the exhaust air.
-What you need to check is whether the seal is closed when you inhale, due to the negative pressure as you inhale.
-Ideally you would adjust the straps such that there are small gaps to speed up the exhale due to the pressure.
+Another point to note, a small gap occurs during exhaling does not affect the effectiveness of protection, and the leak can be beneficial because it helps to release the exhaust air.
+What you need to check is whether the seal is closed when you inhale, due to the negative pressure while inhaling.
+Ideally you would adjust the straps so that there are small gaps to speed up the exhaling due to the pressure.

 3) Visual seal check: through the unique transparent mask you can check if the mask is touching the chin below and forming a good seal.
 If the seal is not optimal, you can fine tune the cut, the moulding or simply adjust the position and tension of the strap to get a better fit.